Authorize requests to Azure Storage

 Each authorization option is briefly described below:

 Azure Active Directory (Azure AD): Azure AD is Microsoft's cloud-based identity and access management service.
-Azure AD integration is available for the Blob and Queue services.
+Azure AD integration is available for the Blob, Queue and Table services.
 With Azure AD, you can assign fine-grained access to users, groups, or applications via role-based access control (RBAC).
 For information about Azure AD integration with Azure Storage, see Authorize with Azure Active Directory.

 Azure Active Directory Domain Services (Azure AD DS) authorization for Azure Files.
 Azure Files supports identity-based authorization over Server Message Block (SMB) through Azure AD DS.
 You can use RBAC for fine-grained control over a client's access to Azure Files resources in a storage account.
 For more information regarding Azure Files authentication using domain services, see Azure Files identity-based authorization.